Product Guide

 Compliance isn't a gate you crash through when a deal requires it.
 It's a posture you build over time.
 Every policy you write today, every habit you build now, every process you document is one fewer fire drill later.

 The founders who start at ground zero don't necessarily spend less total time on compliance.
 They spend less painful time.
 The work is spread across months of small decisions instead of compressed into a frantic sprint before a deadline.
-And the product is better for it, because the same habits that satisfy an auditor (access control, logging, data handling, incident response) are the same habits that make software reliable.

 Follow the thinking.